w3f/polkadot-wiki/docs/learn-phragmen.md

 Voter V5:       X X X  0  1/4 1/2 1/2
 ```

-Note that even though more voters voted for `C` in the final round, `A` won due to `V4`'s lower weight.
+Note that even though more voters voted for `C` in the final round, `A` won due to `V4`'s lower load.
 This shows how Phragmén gives extra "weight" to those who have not had their choices already taken into account in previous rounds.

-Another interesting characteristic of this calculation is that the total weight of all voters will always equal the number of seats filled in that round.
-In the zeroth round, weight starts at `0` and there are no seats filled.
-After the first round, the total of all weights is `1`, after the second round it is `2`, etc.
+Another interesting characteristic of this calculation is that the total load of all voters will always equal the number of seats filled in that round.
+In the zeroth round, load starts at `0` and there are no seats filled.
+After the first round, the total of all loads is `1`, after the second round it is `2`, etc.

 ### Sequential Phragmén